Skip to content

 • Create a recursive function that takes an argument as the input number.

-• If not, perform a modulo operation on the input number with 10 and multiply it by 10, raised to the power of the length of the input number minus one (using Math.pow() method).
+• If not, perform a modulo operation on the input number with 10 and multiply it by 10, raised to the power of the length of the input number minus one (using the Math.pow() method).

 • Call the same function again with modified arguments: divide the input number by 10 and subtract one from the length of the input number (recursive call).